All Rights Are Individual

 As Auberon Herbert notes, force can be direct, as in assault and rape, or indirect, as in fraud or extortion.

-Laws that restrict freedom of production and trade (such as prohibitions on interstate commerce) are an indirect use of force.
+Laws that restrict freedom of production and trade (such prohibitions on interstate commerce) are an indirect use of force.

 Trade tariffs are an indirect use of force.